By Kayli Kunkel

 1. Masterpiece for a Mistress: Mrs. Eaves

 John Baskerville was a famous typesetter and namesake of—you guessed it—the typeface Baskerville.
 He died in 1775 leaving unfinished work.
 Sarah Eaves, his former housekeeper and (ahem) mistress, published the volumes and preserved type history.
 More than two centuries later, Émigré type foundry created the honorary Mrs. Eaves typeface, a dolled-up Baskerville.
 Just gaze at that glamorous ‘Q’ swash!
 You’ll find this face on Penguin book spines, the Wordpress logo, and Radiohead’s “Hail to the Thief” album cover.
-Mrs. Eaves is the delicate, charismatic stuff of designers’ dreams—and she’s even available in sans.
+Mrs. Eaves is the delicate, charismatic stuff of designers’ dreams.

 2. Sans Serif Royalty: P22 Johnston Underground